Vikings are one of the most instantly recognizable ancient civilizations.

 In terms of archetypal energy, Freyja is aligned with goddesses like Aphrodite.

-She’s a complicated goddess in that she symbolizes both fertility and death, love and war.
+She’s a complicated goddess in that she symbolizes both fertility and loss of life, love, and dispute.

-The seemingly opposite concepts become more related when you think of the birth/death cycle.
+The seemingly opposite concepts become more related when you think of the birth/end cycle.